How to avoid Scottish Pawnbrokers and selling off your prized possessions

 Other debt relief solutions include Trust Deeds and sequestration – the Scottish term for bankruptcy.
 These can offer escape from serious debt, with sequestration being a last resort for many, but one which represents a new financial start once the bankruptcy term has ended.

 Scotland Debt Solutions can help you tackle your debt situation without having to pawn your valuables.
 Our experts will assess your financial position and let you know the best options available, whether it’s negotiating with creditors unofficially on your behalf, or choosing a formal debt relief procedure.
-With four offices around Scotland, we can arrange a free same-day meeting in complete confidence at a location near you.
+With five offices around Scotland, we can arrange a free same-day meeting in complete confidence at a location near you.